mburkley/tms9900-gcc/README.md

 User download and install
 -------------------------
-For users that just want to use the compiler, please follow these steps:
+For users that just want to use the compiler, please follow these steps to clone the main branch and install build tools.
+You will need a recent version of gcc installed.

- * Checkout the main branch using "git clone git@github.com:mburkley/tms9900-gcc.git"
+ * git clone git@github.com:mburkley/tms9900-gcc.git
+ * apt install build-essential libgmp-dev libmpfr-dev
+ * cd tms900-gcc
+ * ./install.sh <target>

- * Run "./install.sh <target>" where <target> is your desired install directory (/usr/local/tms9900-gcc for example)
+ where <target> is your desired install directory (/usr/local/tms9900-gcc for example)

 Compiler developers